YOSEMITE FIREFALL: WHAT TO KNOW BEFORE YOU GO

 WHAT TO BRING FOR FIREFALL VIEWING

 As mentioned, it is about 1.5 miles walk to get to the viewing area.
-You’ll only want to bring what you can comfortably carry – but you’ll also want to bring everything to keep you comfortable!
+You’ll only want to bring what you can comfortably carry.
+But you’ll also want to bring everything to keep you comfortable!
 Here is a list of everything we carried with us.
 And this is in addition to dressing warmly with beanies, base layers, jackets and waterproof hiking boots!

 • Lightweight chairs